martinconnarty/CodeSnippets/Splunk/AiTM/YourTenantImage.md

+# Adversary In the Middle Detection

+Adversary in the Middle is growing as a  Phishing threat, with its ability to steal MFA credentials it is fast becoming the only method to Phish.
+Here are a few ideas I've developed.
+As always this will change as I learn more.

-# Your Tenant Image
+## Your Tenant Image

 Many of the Adversary in the Middle pages that I've observed utilise a feature which loads the background image of the victim's tenant.
 As defenders, given we have access to the right type of logs (Web proxy logs with URLs and Referrers) we can do some detections!

 An AiTM page will often pull in the image directly from authcdn (https://aadcdn.msauthimages.net/<thisisyourtenantid>/logintenantbranding/0/illustration?ts=<timestamp value>)

-# Use an overlay
+## Use an overlay

 I would first suggest you use an overlay on your background image - if you can get your users to check the URL every time they see a login page then it might stop a lot of these.
 Perhaps something like this: